Order of the Golden Fleece: Austrian order

 The problem of female inheritance was avoided on the accession of Maria Theresa in 1740, as sovereignty of the order passed not to herself but to her husband, Francis.

-The entire treasure of the order, which also includes the "Ainkhürn sword" of the last duke of Burgundy and the centuries-old oath cross, which contains a cross splinter of the True Cross, is located in the Vienna Treasury and, like the archive and the old insignia, is the property of the Habsburg branch.
+The entire treasure of the order, which also includes the "Ainkhürn sword" of the last duke of Burgundy and the centuries-old oath cross, which is said to contain a splinter of the True Cross, is located in the Vienna Treasury and, like the archive and the old insignia, is the property of the Habsburg branch.

 Upon the collapse of the Austrian monarchy after the First World War, King Albert I of Belgium requested that the sovereignty and treasure of the order be transferred to him as the ruler of the former Habsburg lands of Burgundy.
 This claim was seriously considered by the victorious Allies at Versailles but was eventually rejected due to the intervention of King Alfonso XIII of Spain, who took possession of the property of the order on behalf of the dethroned emperor, Charles I of Austria.

 Nazi Germany classified the order as hostile to the state and tried to confiscate the entire treasure of the order including the archive.
 Hitler categorically rejected the centuries-old Habsburg principles of "live and let live" in relation to ethnic groups, peoples, minorities, religions, cultures and languages, and also wanted to seize significant works of art that are unique worldwide.
 Hitler intended to decide on the use of the assets after they had been confiscated.
 After the annexation of Austria in 1938, Max von Hohenberg, Habsburg representative in the affairs of the order, was immediately sent to a concentration camp.

 After the Second World War in 1953, the Republic of Austria continued to confirm to the House of Habsburg the right to the order on its territory, in particular that the order has its own legal personality.
 As a result, the order itself remains the owner of the treasure and the archive.
 The treasure includes the oath cross from 1401/02, the golden collar of office for the herald (1517), collars of the order (approx. 1560), vestments and historical relics.

 Sovereignty of the Austrian branch remains with the head of the House of Habsburg, which was handed over on 20 November 2000 by Otto von Habsburg to his elder son, Karl von Habsburg.

-November 30 (feast day of St. Andrew the Apostle, patron saint of Burgundy) is the day of the order, when new members are accepted into the order.
+The order's day is 30 November (feast day of St. Andrew the Apostle, patron saint of Burgundy), when new members are admitted.
 The treasures are in the Vienna Treasury and in the Austrian State Archives.
 To date, the new knights and officers take the oath in front of the so-called "oath cross", which is kept in the treasury in Vienna.
 It is a simply designed golden cross set with precious stones (sapphires, rubies and pearls).
 In the central part of the cross there is a splinter of the Holy Cross, which makes it a relic cross.